bsciolla/universal-scale-staff/README.md

-# Simplifying the reading of notes
+# Simplifying music reading

-The scale staff or simplified staff is a music notation alternative to the 5-lines staff, in which the **lines** are based directly on the **notes**.
+The "simple staff" is a proposal for an alternative music notation.
+In particular, it is a prosposal to replace the 5-lines staff by a simple staff, in which the **lines** relate directly on the **notes**, accross all pitches.
-The goal is to make reading notes easier, especially for beginners, but possibly for musicians as well.
+The goal is to make reading notes easier, especially for beginners, but possibly for experienced musicians as well.

-The scale staff
+The simple staff
 ---

-The scale staff is an alternative notation for sheet music that allows an easier reading of notes on the scale, especially for beginners, but possibly for musicians as well.

 In standard music notations, the notes are represented on a staff of 5 equally-spaced lines.
-The staff is drawn with a Clef, which sets the reference for notes : E is the note of the lower line of the Treble Clef.
+The staff is drawn with a Clef, which sets the reference for notes : for example E is the note of the lower line of the Treble Clef.

-The scale staff, instead, is drawn with a thick line on every C note and a thin line on every G.
+The scale staff, instead, is drawn with a thick line on every C note and a thin line on every F.

 <img src="https://github.com/bsciolla/universal-scale-staff/blob/main/inkscape/basicidea.png" alt="drawing" width="500"/>